cjjeakle/ml-hot-or-cold/README.md

     * Exit your virtual env
 1. Start a `screen` and run
     1. `source venv/bin/activate`
-    1. `gunicorn3 --name ml-hot-or-cold --bind=unix:///tmp/ml-hot-or-cold.sock -w 3 -k uvicorn.workers.UvicornWorker --log-level warning server:app`
+    1. `gunicorn --name ml-hot-or-cold --bind=unix:///tmp/ml-hot-or-cold.sock -w 3 -k uvicorn.workers.UvicornWorker --log-level warning server:app`
         * See the [uvicorn deployment docs](https://www.uvicorn.org/deployment/) for all available options
         * It appears the best practice is to set `-w` to [2 * num_cores + 1](https://docs.gunicorn.org/en/stable/design.html#how-many-workers)
 1. Detach using `ctrl+a d`